repology/repology-rules/README.md

 #### noruleset

-Disable rule matching for specific rulesets.
+Disable rule matching for specified ruleset(s).

 ```
-# apply to all debian derivatives, but not Deepin
+# applies to all debian derivatives, but not Deepin
 - { ruleset: debuntu, noruleset: deepin, ... }
 ```